singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ```

 #### 10. Edit configuration
+Alas, finally the wait is over and we arrive at the `config.json` file, in which we set up various project settings, including our stylesheet asset bundle

 Open up the default `config.json` file [here](https://github.com/laktek/punch/blob/master/lib/default_config.js) and take a look and use it as a reference when making your own configuration.
+The settings you see in the default file are probably fine, but we did add some of the configuration options from the default file into our own configuration file.

 The `config.json` file for your project is in the content folder.

 ```
+{
+    "template_dir": "templates",
+    "content_dir": "contents",
+    "output_dir": "output",

+    "server": {
+        "port": 9009
+    },

+    "bundles": {
+        "/css/all.css": [
+            "/css/normalize.css",
+            "/css/main.css",
+            "/css/site.less"
+        ]
+    },

+    "generator": {
+        "blank": true,
+    }

+}
 ```

+In the top three lines, the directory options are set and beneath this, our local test server port can be set.
+Under the server settings we find a bundles option.
+This option can be used on your javascript files as well and in our example the three stylesheet files `normalize.css`, `main.css` and `site.less` are bundled into the `all.css` file.
+The final option simply tells the generator to start from a blank slate, every time it builds our files and once we're done fiddling and messing around, it should be set to false.

 #### 11. Build it and smile
 If you've kept the punch server window open (the terminal window in which you ran the `punch s` command), simply refresh the browser window.

+If not, try `punch g` to build the files and then `punch s` to start the server and view the site.
+This is to make sure all our changes, whether to the config.json file or elsewhere, are included by the server.

+Check [http://localhost:9009](http://localhost:9009) to see the result.

+It's time to go to GitHub.

 ### Pushing Punch to GitHub
 <a id="githubstart"></a>